Supermagnum/Supermorse-server/README.md

 - Channel descriptions.
 - Channel links to simulate propagation overlap between bands

+### Mastery Type Restrictions
+- **Skill-Based Permissions**: Users who have only mastered listening/copying (not sending) are restricted from sending messages in HF band channels
+- **Listening-Only Mode**: Users who have only completed keyboard-based training can enter and listen in all channels but can only send messages in text_chat
+- **Server-Enforced Restrictions**: Access control lists (ACLs) ensure restrictions are properly enforced for all clients
+- **Training Method Tracking**: Custom metadata fields track whether users mastered Morse code through Arduino (sending) or keyboard (listening)
+- **Realistic Skill Representation**: Ensures that only users who have mastered physical keys can send in HF bands, better reflecting real amateur radio requirements

 ### Advanced Propagation Simulation
 - **Realistic HF Propagation Model**: Based on solar conditions, geomagnetic activity, and seasonal variations
 - **Solar Flux Index (SFI)**: Simulates the effect of solar activity on HF propagation